davidsteed/awscdkstaticsite/README.md

 You will be prompted to accept the changes (if you want to remove this you can use the option --require-approval never).
 The site will be deployed.
 To deploy updates - just repeat.

 These scripts are distributed under an MIT licence.
 If you do find any problems please provide feedback by raising an issue.

+## Known issues

+The first time this script is run it can fail as the ACM certificate manager can take quite a long time (several hours) to validate a certificate.
+If this happens the script will time out.
+You can go to the certificate manager console and check when the certificate request has been completed and run the script again when it has.
+This is only a problem with the first deployment.